Daniela Hantuchová: 2012: Back-to-back Thailand Open championships and injuries

-2013: Sixth WTA title, second US Open quarterfinal and return to the top 50
+2013: Sixth career title, second US Open quarterfinal and return to the top 50

 Hantuchová started her year off in January with a quarterfinal appearance at the Brisbane International, beating Lourdes Domínguez Lino and fifth seed Sara Errani, before losing to Lesia Tsurenko.
 She then suffered two successive first-round defeats: at the Sydney International to Ayumi Morita and at the Australian Open to Chan Yung-jan.
 At the Pattaya Open at the end of the month, Hantuchová was the defending champion, but after beating Olga Puchkova in the first round, she had to retire during her second-round match against Nina Bratchikova.

 Hantuchová's next two matches were first-round Fed Cup ties in February for Slovakia against Serbia.
 She won them both, beating Bojana Jovanovski and Vesna Dolonc in straight sets, helping her team progress to the quarterfinals.
 Hantuchová's next tournament was the Qatar Ladies Open, where she beat Laura Robson and Ekaterina Bychkova, losing in the third round to sixth seed Sara Errani.
 At the Dubai Tennis Championships, Hantuchová entered the qualifiers.
 She beat Karolína Plíšková, recorded a walkover against Simona Halep and beat Carla Suárez Navarro.
 In the first round of the main draw, she lost to sixth seed Petra Kvitová.